 Read on about the history of 19th-century Victorian purses and early 20th century Edwardian purses and learn where to find reproduction or inspired purses for your Victorian costumes.

-** This article is sponsored by Victorian Trading Co. purveyor of Victoriana fashion and home decor.
-Links within may be affiliate links meaning at no cost to you we may receive a commission for purchases made after clicking. **
+** This article is sponsored by Victorian Trading Co., purveyor of Victorian fashion and home decor.
+Links within may be affiliate links, meaning at no cost to you, we may receive a commission for purchases made after clicking. **

 Victorian Reticule Purse

-The Victorian purse, although not new to the era was one that was becoming more commonplace among women who were no longer confined to the home.
+The Victorian purse, although not new to the era, was one that was becoming more commonplace among women who were no longer confined to the home.
 Up to this point, most women’s fashions were void of any pockets in which to carry small belongings.
-The hanging pocket or reticule bag had been the one purse style that allowed middle and upper-class women to go shopping, traveling, visiting friends and leaving calling cards with ease.
+The hanging pocket or reticule bag had been the one purse style that allowed middle and upper-class women to go shopping, traveling, visiting friends, and leaving calling cards with ease.
 It was carried in hand, shaped like the inside of a pocket.
-It held only a few critical items such as a handkerchief, fan, pencil and cards.
-There was little difference between day and evening reticule bags- both were heavily decorated with beads, needlework or trimmed in lace and ribbon.
+It held only a few critical items such as a handkerchief, fan, pencil, and cards.
+There was little difference between day and evening reticule bags — both were heavily decorated with beads, needlework, or were trimmed in lace and ribbon.

 The easiest handmade purse was the crochet or knit purse of silk yarn.
 They were round in shape, with a tassel at the bottom and a drawstring at the top.
 Most men and some ladies had a similar small purse made of kid leather that was used to hold tobacco.

-Long tube shape reticules with or without a tassel dangling from the bottom came by many names such as stoking purses, miser purses or ring purses and finally just long purses.
+Long tube shaped reticules with or without a tassel dangling from the bottom came by many names such as stoking purses, miser purses, ring purses, and finally just long purses.
 Its history extended back to the 17th and 18th century.
-Victorian designs favored the color green, silk crochet, netting or needlecrafts and or heavy beading.
+Victorian designs favored the color green, silk crochet, netting, needlecrafts, and/or heavy beading.
 It was customary for men to carry the same type of purse complete with steel beads and tassel!

-In the 1830s and 1840s silk cross stitch on canvas formed most reticule flat bags.
-In the 1850s and 1860s Berlin wool work replaced silk.
+In the 1830s and 1840s, silk cross stitch on canvas formed most reticule flat bags.
+In the 1850s and 1860s, Berlin wool work replaced silk.
 Berlin wool was soft merino wool that was imported to Berlin, Germany to be dyed in bright colors.
-The wool was easy to stitch in mostly single rows, following chart designs frequently provided in ladies magazines and newspapers.
+The wool was easy to stitch in mostly single rows, following chart designs frequently provided in ladies’ magazines and newspapers.
 The final results were colorful blooming florals with a textured tapestry feel.
-Square, rectangle and pocket shape purses were the most common and easiest to create by the home maker.
+Square, rectangle, and pocket shaped purses were the most common and easiest to create by the home maker.

-As skirts widened in the 1850s and 1860s the use of a handheld reticule was replaced by hidden pockets in the dress.
-Although they could be fairly large they were not supposed to be noticed.
-Carrying handkerchiefs, letters, a notebook, calling card case and money all in one pocket could lead to a bulging appearance.
+As skirts widened in the 1850s and 1860s, the use of a handheld reticule was replaced by hidden pockets in the dress.
+Although they could be fairly large, they were not supposed to be noticed.
+Carrying handkerchiefs, letters, a notebook, a calling card case, and money all in one pocket could lead to a bulging appearance.
 A respectable lady had to be aware of the number of things she carried when she left the house and only take what was small and absolutely necessary.
-Purses of this decade when used, were very small, with short cord handles in the reticule or purse shape as seen below.
+Purses of this decade, when used, were very small, with short cord handles in the reticule or purse shape as seen below.
 For evenings, a fussy lace or ruffled reticule matched the stye of gown.